KadenDWhite/Project-Platforms/README.md

 # Project-Platforms
-#This is my first actual created game aside from class work
+#This is my first created project outside from class work